MAKINEEDI05/Backend/JS/readme.txt

-"JavaScript concepts required for backend"
+JavaScript concepts required for backend